What the Employee Net Promoter Score is

-The Net Promoter® Score (NPS®) is a concept pioneered and trademarked by Bain & Company, Satmetrix Systems, Inc., and Fred Reichheld.
+The Net Promoter® Score (NPS®) is a measurement technique trademarked by Bain & Company, Satmetrix Systems, Inc., and Fred Reichheld in 2003.
 It is designed as a way to measure customer loyalty by organizing customers into promoters, passives, and detractors with the question “How likely are you to recommend this company to a friend or relative?”

 The employee Net Promoter Score (eNPS) is a concept that builds off the NPS system, allowing employers to measure and get a snapshot of employees’ willingness to be ambassadors for the company by advocating employment there.
 By asking a variation of the question “On a scale of zero to ten, how likely is it that you would recommend this company as a place to work?” you are able to segment employees into promoters, passives, and detractors.

 Promoters (those that answered 9-10) are the most loyal segment who will enthusiastically recommend employment at a company.
 Passives (those that answered 6-8) are those that are not necessarily negative, but are also not entirely loyal.
 Detractors (those that answered 0-5) are those that are not likely to recommend employment at the company, and it’s important to get to the bottom of why.

 The employee Net Promoter Score is calculated by subtracting the percentage of detractors from the percentage of promoters.
 The passives have no effect on the eNPS score.

 In order to optimize the employee Net Promoter process, the question should be asked on a regular frequency: monthly, quarterly, or annually.
 Further, responses must be anonymous to gather the most honest feedback.

 Net Promoter scoring has come under some scrutiny in recent years, much of it because companies may depending on it to measure aspects of business and culture that it can’t measure.
 CultureIQ Principal Strategist Paul Mastrangelo explained the shortcomings in a recent Recruiter article: